 The HSE are due to re-issue and update the Management Standards approach this year and you will have an opportunity to be part of an effectively researched, evidence based approach to managing work related stress and can take full advantage of the benefits this will offer in sharing good practice.
 A refreshed set of guidance and tools, including digital offerings will give you a comprehensive way of embedding a proactive approach to supporting employees.
 The guidance will also help to develop a healthy workplace which acknowledges the part environmental factors play in the development of mental health difficulties and the powerful part it can play in promoting good mental health.

-Based on the HSE Management Standards, our Identifying and Managing Stress courses provide managers with the tools to implement proactive measures in the workplace.
+Based on the HSE Management Standards, our Resilience and Stress Management Training Course and Online Resilience and Stress Management Training Course provide managers with the tools to implement proactive measures in the workplace.

 Assess your organisation's stress management provision by downloading our Free Checklist here